vtorosyan/vtorosyan.github.io/_posts/2017/11/2017-11-28-sbt-multiproject.md

 1. Start writing tests and use `~test` task to get an early feedback.
 1. `package` the project to create an artifact.

 As you can see, `sbt` is very friendly and interactive.
 It comes with handy of built in tasks which makes day to day development very easy.

-In the second part, we will convert our example project to a multi project - showing how flexible `sbt` is when it comes to the custom configurations and tasks.

 P.S.
 You can [check out](https://github.com/vtorosyan/sbt-multiproject-example) the project for the full example.